What Is The Difference Between Expansionary And Contractionary Fiscal Policy

 Conclusion

-In summary, expansionary and contractionary fiscal policies are vital instruments governments employ to manage economic fluctuations.
+To keep it short, expansionary and contractionary fiscal policies are vital instruments governments employ to manage economic fluctuations.
 Expansionary policy, characterized by increased government spending and tax cuts, is used to stimulate economic growth during recessions.
 Contractionary policy, involving decreased government spending and tax increases, is applied to curb inflation and slow down an overheating economy.